pa11y/sidekick/ARCHITECTURE.md

 ### View Helpers

 View helpers are used to extend the templating language, and to ensure that your views themselves don't have as much logic in them.
+You should avoid writing these unless absolutely necessary – try to get the data into the format you need in the controller first.

 These files live in the `view/helper` folder; they should be JavaScript files that export a function which accepts a [Dust.js] instance as an argument: